"We felt like Daria was as invested in our wedding as we were... and we truly can’t thank her enough for giving us the best night of our lives."

 A Lovely Love Story

-There have been so many stories, so many wonderful moments, so many times I just sit back in wonder, amazed and grateful that this is my life and my career; that I get to do work that is not just work, but that is my calling.
+There have been so many stories, so many wonderful moments, so many times I just sat back in wonder, amazed and grateful that this has been my life and my career; that I have had the joy of doing work that is not just work, but that is my calling.
+I honor with gratitude all my brides, grooms, moms, dads and vendor partners… you’re all in my heart, and always will be.

 And love has the endless capacity to surprise and delight,